Miami-Dade Sheriff's Office: Controversies and incidents

 On September 13, 2007, four Miami-Dade Police Department officers were shot by a suspect with an AK-47, resulting in the death of one officer, Jose Somohano.
 Another officer suffered a serious leg injury.
 The suspect, Shawn Sherwin Labeet, fled the scene but was found in an apartment complex later that day.
 He was cornered in the bathroom at a pool house by the Miami-Dade Police Special Response Team officers (equivalent to SWAT).
 He was shot and killed when he refused to drop the pistol that he was holding.

 On the morning of Thursday, January 20, 2011, two Miami-Dade Police officers were shot and killed by a homicide suspect, Johnny Sims.
 According to Miami-Dade Police Department Chief James Loftus, the MDPD fugitive warrant team was assisting the U.S. Marshals Service at Miami in apprehending the suspect, for whom a murder warrant had been issued.
 Police arrived at the suspect's mother's house and made contact with a member of the family, when the suspect surprised police by opening fire.
 Detective Roger Castillo, a 21-year veteran, was shot in the head and died at the scene, and Detective Amanda Haworth, a 23-year veteran, was shot several times and taken to Jackson Memorial Hospital's Ryder Trauma Center in grave condition where she underwent emergency surgery there, but died shortly thereafter.
 The suspect, Sims, was shot and killed by another detective at the scene.

 In December 2019, the Miami-Dade Police Department came under scrutiny after a shootout in Miramar.
 MDPD officers, as well as police officers from other law enforcement agencies, responded against the robbers who carjacked a United Parcel Service van and took the driver hostage.
 After a car chase, the MDPD killed the two suspects, the UPS driver, and an innocent bystander.
 The department received criticism for its officers' behavior, which included firing at open traffic and using civilian vehicles for cover.
 A total of 19 officers fired guns during the shootout, including 15 MDPD officers, 3 Miramar Police Department officers, and 1 Pembroke Pines Police Department officer.

+Line of duty deaths

+Since 1836, 43 members of the MDSO have been killed in the line of duty.
+A permanent Law Enforcement Officer's memorial was established in 1980 to honor fallen officers.